 Moreover, they work together.
 All by counteracting a core regulator of development.
 As well as the reproduction in insects.
 It’s also called a juvenile hormone.

 In experiments, mosquitos of the species carrying yellow fever were tested.
 Only also to low doses of the natural insecticides.
-All which are part of a class of insecticide.
+All of which are part of a class of insecticides.
 It’s called juvenile hormone antagonists (JHANs).

 So guess what?
 The researchers watched as larvae died.
 Finally and the ovaries of juvenile females failed to develop fully.

 All because compound isolated from L. erythrocarpa [LE3B] and from S. serotina [SS5A].
 Combined, they impaired ovarian development.
 Especially in treated female mosquitoes.
 [Left] Normal development of ovarian follicles from a female mosquito treated with solvent.
 [Center and Right] Ovaries from a 4-day-old female mosquito after treatment with 0.5 μg LE3B or SS5A per mosquito.
 Courtesy Raikhel et al./PNAS.)